Welcome! I'm your guide on this exciting, educational journey through your child's developmental milestones.

 He will enjoy team sports, group interactions, and activities that challenge his abilities.
 He will daydream, fantasize, and learn how to use his imagination in social interactions.

 From 7-12, your child's language skills will improve greatly and his physical coordination will allow him to build and create intricate structures or artwork.
-This is an exciting phase with plenty of developmental milestones.
+This is an exciting phase with plenty of milestones.

 Learning how to manage new feelings or emotions while discovering romantic relationships for the first time can be overwhelming.